bszafranski/cram/docs/_build/html/_sources/create-network.rst.txt

 The **From Node** identifies the node at the upstream or distributing side of the reservoir.

-The **To Node** identifies the node at the downstream end of the inflow.
+The **To Node** identifies the node at the downstream end of the reservoir.
 This node is where the flow stored by the reservoir in the previous time step (Minor Time Step) is released back to the network.
 A link from this node to the From Node will allow the reservoir to retain storage from one time step (Minor Time Step) to another.

 **Create Time Series Sheet/Go to Time Series Data** button.
 This button has one of two labels on it.
 If the reservoir being edited does not currently have any Time Series data associated with it the button will read Create Time Series Sheet.
 Clicking on the button will create a formatted worksheet in the current scenario to hold time series data for the link.
 The user will need to populate the sheet with the appropriate data.